IIIF/api/source/api/presentation/3.0/index.md

 | AuthLogoutService1   | [Authentication API version 1][auth1-logout-service] |
 {: .api-table #table-service-types}

 Implementations _SHOULD_ be prepared to recognize the `@id` and `@type` property names used by older specifications, as well as `id` and `type`.
-Note that the `@context` key _SHOULD_ not be present within the `service`, but instead included at the beginning of the document.
+Note that the `@context` key _SHOULD NOT_ be present within the `service`, but instead included at the beginning of the document.
 The example below includes both version 2 and version 3 IIIF Image API services.

 ``` json-doc
 {